 Here is another anti-fog made by EK Ekcessories that is designed to clean your lenses as well as reduce the amount of fog that they would get in quick temperature changes.
 The ingredients in Scope Dope are mild and is safe for all lenses and coatings including rifle scope lenses.
 Simply apply a bit of the paste on your fingers and rub onto the lenses and use a microfiber cloth to polish it off to finish.

 Most users have mentioned that the product does help with fogging on glasses, sports glasses, and rifle scopes.
 Some users were long time users of EK EKcessories’ Cat Crap and felt like this was a more improved version.
-This paste is perfect for use on rifle scopes, binoculars, helmet mask, safety goggles, eyewear and much more.
+This paste is perfect for use on rifle scopes, binoculars, helmet masks, safety goggles, eyewear, and much more.